galeone/postgres2node-orm/README.md

 };
 ```

-Thus, the outputdir/index.ts will looks like:
+Thus, the outputdir/index.ts will look like:
 ```TypeScript
 import orm = require('orm');